 An average expiry date is usually 18 months after an oil’s bottling if the oil has been kept in optimal conditions: away from light and heat.
 (I store mine in a dark bottle in a cupboard far away from the kitchen stove).

-The only real guarantee a consumer has is the date of harvesting of the olives that make up that particular olive oil – and that information is only displayed on bottles of high-quality olive oil.
+The only guarantee a consumer has is the harvesting date of the olives that make up that particular olive oil – and that information is only displayed on bottles of high-quality olive oil.

--How do you know which one to choose?
+How do you know which olive oil to choose?

-*when you’re served an olive oil you like (such as at a restaurant or someone’s home), ask for the name and any information they can give about it.
+-ask for the name of the olive oil when you’re served one you like (such as at a restaurant or someone’s home).
+Also, ask for any additional information they can give you about it.